 Savvy investors use ROI (Return On Investment) as the determining factor for real estate investments.
 ROI can be calculated by taking the Net Profits (Total Income - Total Expenses) and dividing by the purchase price.
-Industry standards put a ROI between 4% and 8% as the benchmark for a typical investor.
-When in reality, savvy investors are seeing ROI in the range of 14% to 20%.
-What are savvy investors doing that a normal investor is not?
+Industry standards put a ROI between 4% and 6% as the benchmark for a typical investor.
+When in reality, some investors are seeing ROI in the range of 8% to 12%.
+What are these investors doing that a normal investor is not?

 Identify Target Markets

 Obtaining a high ROI starts with making a good purchase.
 Buying rental units in affluent areas gives the landlord a higher quality tenant pool.
 The tradeoff is the rental property will be more expensive and the ROI will be on the low end.
 Buying rental units in severely poor areas gives the landlord a very low quality tenant pool.
 The tradeoff is the rental property will be extremely cheap and have rental problems, but ROI with be on the high end.
-A savvy investor knows how to identify target areas with affordable real estate and a high quality tenant pool to create the best possible ROI.
-Failing to do the due diligence in this area is the most common downfall of real estate investors.
+The ROI is inflated by high returns but doesn't accurately reflect the amount of work and daily expenses to collect those returns.
+A successful investor knows how to identify target areas with affordable real estate and a high quality tenant pool to create the best possible ROI.

 Aggressive Buying Tactics